squadguy/exp2015/README.md

 	In addition to the requires from express-generator, there is an additional require for Mongoose.
 The absolute path for the mongoose connection is 127.0.0.1:27017/test.

+	In development environment use DEBUG=exp2015:* npm start to start local server and debugging.
 Once application is running use localhost:3000/users to retrieve the JSON from the user collection in the test database.

 	An additional feature is the applications / path.
 If you query localhost:3000/, the application will route you to an index.html page with hogan templating.
 Please note